AdobeDocs/ff-services-docs/src/pages/guides/tutorials/create-product-images-with-ff.md

 Earlier our code made an empty Python object, `rbProducts`.
 The purpose of this is to create a collection of key/value pairs where the key represents a product and the value is a readable link to the version with the background removed.

-## Generating Images Based on Prompts
+## Step 5: Generate and expand images using Firefly API

 Now we're beginning a rather large and complex loop, so we'll try to take it bit by bit.
 Don't forget the complete script may be found at the end of the article.

+### Generate images based on prompts

 First, we loop over each prompt (remember, this was sourced from a text file);